MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 3. Choose the **Products** action to open **Shopify Products** window.
 4. Choose the **Add Items** action.
 5. Set filter *TABLE* on the **Item Category Code** field.
 6. Choose the **Sync Product Images** action.
 7. Choose the **Sync Inventory** action.

-3 products will be added.
+3 products are added.
 Notice status is set to *Draft*, hence items are not visible in the Shopify online store.
-1. Select line with item 1920-S, ANTWERP Conference Table.
+1. Select line with item *1920-S, ANTWERP Conference Table*.
 Fill *Rectangular meeting table Antwerp, 10 seats, black* in the **SEO Title**
 2. Select *Active* in the **Status** field.
 3. Select line with item *1906-S, ATHENS, Mobile Pedestal* and choose the **Delete** action.

 In Shopify Admin.
 Notice that all products have different status.
 - ANTWERP Conference Table is *Active* because we changed status in **Shopify Product** window.
-- ATHENS Desc is *Draft* becuase we configured default status for all items to be *Draft*.
+- ATHENS Desk is *Draft* becuase we configured default status for all items to be *Draft*.
 - ATHENS Mobile Pedestal is *Archived* because we configured shop to automatically assign status *Archived* for deleted products.

 Notice that Inventory for ANTWERP Conference Table is 100, because we configured system ti use inventory only form two locations MAIN and EAST.
 Invenotry on other locations is ignored.

 Open *ANTWERP Conference Table*, notice **Custom Type**, **Vendor**, **Weight** fields and Search engine listing preview section.
-Open *Athens Desk* notice **Custom Type** and **Vendor** Fields.
+Open *Athens Desk* notice values in **Custom Type** and **Vendor** fields.
-Scroll down to Variants section, notice how SKU is populated.
+Scroll down to **Variants** section, notice how **SKU** is populated.
+Choose **Edit** to review barcode and prices.

+In Shopify online store.
+Open product catalog, find *ATHENS Desk*  product.
+Notice that different options are available.
+When selecting different optins prices are different.
+Pay attention to discownt information.